thunderbird/webext-support/README.md

 ## Converting legacy add-ons to MailExtensions

 The different methods to update [legacy add-ons](https://developer.thunderbird.net/add-ons/about-add-ons#legacy-extension-types) to MailExtensions are covered in our [Thunderbird add-on update guide](https://developer.thunderbird.net/add-ons/updating/tb78).
 You will learn, that they can be converted by removing all legacy parts at once, or step-by-step by using two special wrapper Experiment APIs.
-To simplify the add-on conversion process, this repository includes a few additional resources:
+To simplify the add-on conversion process, this repository includes the following resources:

 |      | Description |